-This year, over 62,776,640 people Googled “get healthy.”
+In 2017, over 62,776,640 people searched “get healthy" on Google.
 Doing so is part of a familiar nationwide declaration that this will finally be the year to lose those five pounds, cook every night, cut out sugar, exercise four times a week, the list goes on.
 But more often than not, life gets in the way of the commitment it takes to execute on these goals.
 Let’s be honest—between work and family, it can be hard to find time to make healthier choices.
 But what if your workplace offered resources to make it easier?
-Fortunately, many HR teams are already on the case, introducing a variety of employee wellness initiatives.
+Fortunately, many HR teams are already on the case, introducing a variety of employee health and wellness initiatives and perks.

 ClassPass has built their business on giving customers in 45 cities access to over 9,000 fitness classes.
 And when it comes to their own employees, ClassPass walks the walk.
 ClassPass employees can attend any class that motivates them for free—on their own or with coworkers.
 Employees are also free to wear workout clothes around the office, have access to subsidized bike share memberships, and receive fully covered One Medical memberships.